heetbeet/juliawin/README.md

 ## Instalation

-1. You can download and run the single `juliawin-bootstrap.bat` file,
+1. You can download and run the single `Juliawin Bootstrap From Github.bat` file,

 2. Or you can <kbd>Ctrl+C</kbd> and <kbd>Ctrl+V</kbd> the following command in Command Prompt or <kbd>Ctrl+R</kbd>:
 ```